hamcrest/OCHamcrest/README.md

 target 'MyTests' do
   inherit! :search_paths
   use_frameworks!
-  pod 'OCHamcrest', '~> 7.2'
+  pod 'OCHamcrest', '~> 8.0'
 end
 ```

-Use the following import:

-    @import OCHamcrest;

 ### Carthage

 Add the following to your Cartfile:

-    github "hamcrest/OCHamcrest" ~> 7.2
+    github "hamcrest/OCHamcrest" ~> 8.0

 Then drag the the built framework from the appropriate Carthage/Build directory into your project,
 but with "Copy items into destination group's folder" disabled.

 ### Prebuilt Frameworks

-Prebuilt binaries are available on [GitHub](https://github.com/hamcrest/OCHamcrest/releases/).
+A prebuilt binary is available on [GitHub](https://github.com/hamcrest/OCHamcrest/releases/).
 The
-binaries are packaged as frameworks:
+binary is packaged as OCHamcrest.xcframework, containing these architectures:

-* __OCHamcrestIOS.framework__ for iOS development
-* __OCHamcrest.framework__ for macOS development
+  * macOS
+  * iOS device
+  * iOS simulator
+  * tvOS device
+  * tvOS simulator
+  * watchOS device
+  * watchOS simulator

-Drag the appropriate framework into your project, specifying "Copy items into destination group's
+Drag the XCFramework into your project.
-folder".
-Then specify `-ObjC` in your "Other Linker Flags".

-#### iOS Development:

-Use the following import:

-    @import OCHamcrestIOS;

-#### macOS Development:

-Add a "Copy Files" build phase to copy OCHamcrest.framework to your Products Directory.

-Use the following import:

-    @import OCHamcrest;

 ### Build Your Own